Manage the system using the WEKA GUI

 • UNKNOWN: The protection state is unknown.

-• UNINITIALIZED: The system must complete the cluster configuration and run the first IOs.
+• UNINITIALIZED: The system still needs to complete the cluster configuration and run the first IOs.

 • REBUILDING: When a failure occurs, the data rebuild process reads all the stripes where the failure occurred, rebuilds the data, and returns the system to full protection.